alig2039/project5_squark_back/README.md

 ### Design
 * Colour Scheme
-    * The main colours used are black and white, a white background with a black navigation bar.
+    * The main colours used are brown and blue.
 With the default Bootstrap buttons and colours used.

 * Imagery
-    * The site contains a solo image which is the company logo in the top left hand corner of the navigation bar
+    * The site contains a cupcake image which is the company logo in the top left hand corner of the navigation bar.
+A default profile picture and cover image are also provided but these can be changed via the profile edit page.
+All images are stored in cloudinary

 ## Features
 * Responsive on all device sizes